inaka/guidelines/README.md

 * Work for internal and/or open-source projects.
 * Work on client projects but not in client-facing tasks.
 * Be responsible to inform the Project Manager or Technical Lead about any technical concerns regarding the project.
-* Work under close supervision of a Developer, Senior Developer or Tech Lead.
+* Work under close supervision of a Developer, Senior Developer or Technical Lead.

 #### Developer
 A developer will have the experience of designing and delivering multiple projects in at least one industry vertical.
 A Master’s degree with two years of experience, a Bachelor's degree with three to four years of experience or more if they do not have a degree.
-This is total developer experience we are counting, not expertise in a particular language.
+We are counting total developer experience, not just in a particular language.
 A Developer is expected to understand all the areas and tools related to the technology (e.g. code, unit tests, integration tests, releases, builds, scale testing, cross-browser testing, cross-device testing, integration with 3rd-party components, libraries, APIs, etc.) as well as any underlying frameworks and middleware of the respective languages or technology they are specialised in.
 They should master release handling and version control in a varied number of environments and operating systems.
 A developer should be able to perform some tasks under supervision and others on their own.

 A developer is expected to: